cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/navigator-integration.rst

 Metadata Publishing to Kafka
 ----------------------------
-The Navigator Integration App contains a flow that subscribes to the Kafka topic to which the CDAP Metadata service publishes the metadata updates.
-Hence, before using this application, you should enable publishing of metadata updates to Kafka, as described in the CDAP document :ref:`Enable Metadata Update Notifications <metadata-update-notifications>`.
+The Navigator Integration App contains a flow that subscribes to the Kafka topic to which the CDAP audit logs are published.
+Hence, before using this application, you should :ref:`enable audit publishing <audit-logging-configuring-audit-publishing>`.

 Deploying the Application